Showing posts with label Sarony. Show all posts

 Photo by White.

-Mary Pickford / Famous Players / Stanley Theatre - Postcards
+Mary Pickford Portrait / Famous Players - Postcards - Kraus Mfg.
+Co. - ca. 1914

 Mary Pickford postcard published by Kraus Mfg.
 Co.
 N.Y.
 Stamped for Coliseum Theatre.
 Photo by Otto Sarony Co. c.
 1914

 Mary Pickford postcard published by Kraus Mfg.
 Co.
-N.Y., interestingly with an unprinted back.
+N.Y., unprinted back.
 Photo by Otto Sarony Co. ca. 1914

 Mary Pickford postcard published by Kraus Mfg.
 Co.
 N.Y.
 Photo by Otto Sarony Co. ca. 1914 though the postcard is postmarked 1916.